xflr6/bitsets/README.rst

     LettersList()

-As long as customized bitset collection classes are defined at the top-level of an importable module, the class and its instances are picklable.
+As long as customized bitset collection classes are defined at the top-level of an importable module, the class and its instances are pickleable.

 .. code:: python